niclee1803/Hospital-Management-System-HMS/README.md

    cd Hospital-Management-System-HMS
    ```

-4. Compile the project.
-If using the command line, navigate to the src/ directory and compile the Java files
+4. Compile the project: If using the command line, navigate to the src/ directory and compile the Java files

    ```
    javac -d ../out/production/HMS *.java
    ```

-5. Run the project Make sure you’re in the project root directory, then execute the main class:
+5. Run the project: Make sure you’re in the project root directory, then execute the main class:

    ```
-   java -cp out/production/HMS main
+   java -cp out/production/HMS Main
    ```